 2. Chickweed has one line of hairs on its stem that changes sides with each pair of leaves.

 Chickens like this weed so much which is why it is called chickweed!

-Chickweed is great in salads especially at this time of year when my lettuce is not ready to eat.
-My garden grows it profusely so I take scissors out and cut it before I did it up to let the rest of my vegetables grow.
-No worries about there being a shortage as I said it grows profusely.
+It is great in salads especially as an addition to other greens like lettuce and arugula and it grows profusely in my garden.
+I take scissors out and cut it before I did it up to let the rest of my vegetables grow.
+No worries about there being a shortage.

-Here is the salad I made with the chickweed I harvested.
+See the yummy salad I made with the chickweed I harvested.
 I used half of the above for this salad.